Iodine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Clinical research shows that iodine intake significantly improves both subjective and objective symptoms of fibrocystic breast disease, including pain and fibrosis.
+Clinical research shows that iodine intake markedly improves the subjective and objective symptoms of fibrocystic disease of the breast, including pain and fibrosis.
 Molecular iodine appears to be more effective and better tolerated than other forms.
-Molecular iodine has been used at a dose of 70-90 mcg / kg per day for 4-18 months.
+Molecular iodine has been used at a dose of 70-90 mcg/kg per day for 4-18 months.

 Posologie